 A traumatic amputation is the total or partial removal of a body part.
 An amputation can result in a traumatic situation that can cause a body part to be completely severed.
 In other situations, a body part or limb is partially removed.
 While amputations may seem rare, the Amputee Coalition states that approximately 185,000 individuals suffer an amputation each year in the United States.
 That number is surprising and just goes to show that amputations are common.

 Causes of Amputations

 Amputations result from a number of different situations.
 Vascular disease and diabetes are main causes of amputations, but trauma is also been a significant cause of amputations.
 Traumatic amputations can result from:

 Car Accidents.
-In serious car crashes a body part, such as a finger, hand, arm, toe, foot, or leg can be severed from a high speed collision and the twisting or mangled metal of the car.
+In serious car crash injuries a body part, such as a finger, hand, arm, toe, foot, or leg can be severed due to a high speed collision and the twisting or mangled metal of the car.

 Work Accidents.
 Amputations also occur during work accidents.
 For example, construction workers can mishandle equipment, such as a table saw, and cause a finger or hand to be amputated.
 Likewise, landscapers or tree removal employees suffer amputations from chainsaws or lawnmowers.
 Of course, with the Massachusetts winters we have here, our office has represented workers who have had finger amputated in snow blowers.

 Defective Products.
 Some products do not work properly or are defective and can cause the user of the product to lose a body part.